 Goldenseal: Goldenseal is one of the five top-selling herbal products in the United States.
 However, there is little scientific evidence about its safety or effectiveness.
 A small amount of research reports that berberine, a chemical found in goldenseal, may be beneficial in the treatment of chloroquine-resistant malaria when used in combination with pyrimethamine.
 Due to the very small amount of berberine found in most goldenseal preparations, it is unclear whether goldenseal contains enough berberine to have these effects.
 More research is needed before a recommendation can be made.

-Avoid if allergic or hypersensitive to goldenseal or any of its constituents, such as berberine or hydrastine.
+Avoid if allergic or hypersensitive to goldenseal or any of its constituents, like berberine and hydrastine.
 Use cautiously with bleeding disorders, diabetes, or low blood sugar.
 Avoid if pregnant or breastfeeding.

-Oregano: Oregano is a perennial herb.
-The leaves, stems, and flowers are used medicinally.
-It is commonly used as a food flavoring and preservative.
-Early study shows that taking oregano by mouth may help treat parasites.
+Oregano: Early study shows that taking oregano by mouth may help treat parasites.
 Further research is needed to confirm these results.

 Research suggests that oregano is well tolerated in recommended doses.
 Avoid if allergic or hypersensitive to oregano.
-Use cautiously if allergic or hypersensitive to other herbs from the Lamiaceae family including hyssop, basil marjoram, mint, sage, or lavender.
-Use cautiously with diabetes or bleeding disorders.Pregnant or breastfeeding women should not consume oregano at doses more than those normally found in food.
+Use caution if allergic or hypersensitive to other herbs from the Lamiaceae family including hyssop, basil, marjoram, mint, sage and lavender.
+Use caution with diabetes and bleeding disorders.Pregnant or breastfeeding women should not consume oregano at doses above those normally found in food.

-Probiotics are generally considered safe and well-tolerated.
+Probiotics are generally considered to be safe and well-tolerated.
 Avoid if allergic or hypersensitive to probiotics.
 Use cautiously if lactose intolerant.
+Caution is advised when using probiotics in neonates born prematurely or with immune deficiency.

 Riboflavin (vitamin B12): Riboflavin is a water-soluble vitamin.
 It is needed for normal cell function, growth, and energy production.
 Small amounts of riboflavin are found in most animal and plant tissues.
-Low riboflavin levels have been associated with anti-malarial effects, and anti-riboflavin therapies were proposed in the 1980s, although more recent evidence has challenged this proposed association.
+Low riboflavin levels have been associated with anti-malarial effects.
+However, it remains unclear exactly how riboflavin supplementation may affect malaria.
+Additional research is needed in this area.

 Avoid if allergic or hypersensitive to riboflavin.
 Since the amount of riboflavin a human can absorb is limited, riboflavin is generally considered safe.
-Riboflavin is generally regarded as being safe during pregnancy and breastfeeding if consumed in doses that do not exceed the recommended dietary allowance (RDA).
+Riboflavin is generally regarded as safe during pregnancy and breastfeeding.

 Seaweed, kelp, bladderwrack: Bladderwrack (Fucus vesiculosus) is a brown seaweed found along the northern coasts of the Atlantic and Pacific oceans and North and Baltic seas.
-Another seaweed that grows alongside bladderwrack is Ascophyllum nodosum, anditis often combined with bladderwrack in kelp preparations.
-Laboratory study suggests antifungal and antibacterial activity of bladderwrack.
-However, further research is needed to determine whether or not this treatment effectively prevents parasitic fungal infections in humans.
+Another seaweed that grows alongside bladderwrack is Ascophyllum nodosum, andit is often combined with bladderwrack in kelp preparations.
+Laboratory research suggests that bladderwrack may have antifungal activity.
+However, reliable human studies to support this use are currently lacking in the available literature.

 Avoid if allergic or hypersensitive to Fucus vesiculosus or iodine.
 Avoid with a history of thyroid disease, bleeding, acne, kidney disease, blood clots, nerve disorders, high blood pressure, stroke, or diabetes.
 Avoid if pregnant or breastfeeding.

-Avoid if allergic or hypersensitive to sweet annie (Artemisia annua), its constituents, or members of the Asteraceae/Compositae family (such dandelion, goldenrod, ragweed, sunflower, or daisies).
+Avoid if allergic or hypersensitive to sweet annie (Artemisia annua), its constituents, or members of the Asteraceae/Compositae family such dandelion, goldenrod, ragweed, sunflower, and daisies.
 Use cautiously in patients who are pregnant, taking angiogenic agents, or recovering from surgery or other wounds.
-Use cautiously if taking cardiotoxic or neurotoxic agents, immunostimulants, or quinolines.
-Use cautiously with compromised heart or brain function.
+Use cautiously if taking cardiotoxic or neurotoxic agents or with compromised cardiac or neural function.
+Use cautiously if taking immunostimulants or quinolines.
 Avoid if pregnant or breastfeeding.

-Zinc: Zinc formulations have been used since ancient Egyptian times to enhance wound healing.
-Results are contradictory for the effect of zinc on malaria symptoms.
+Results are contradictory regarding the effect of zinc on malaria symptoms.
 Some randomized, double-blind clinical trials suggest no effect of zinc supplementation on the severity of malaria.
 Other studies suggest that zinc supplementation may reduce the number of stays in the hospital and death rate due to P. falciparum infection.
 Further well-designed, randomized and controlled trials are required to address these discrepancies.

 Wear gloves when gardening or handling soil.
 Wash hands thoroughly with soap and water after coming into contact with soil.